bardiotmarin/MoneyBand/README.md

-🌐 For a detailed overview and FAQ, visit the [Wiki](https://github.com/bardiotmarin/MULTYBAND/wiki) or join our [Discord Community](#-join-the-MultyBand-community-on-discord).
+🌐 For a detailed overview and FAQ, visit the [Wiki](https://github.com/bardiotmarin/MULTYBAND/wiki) ( soon) .